Label | Explanation | Data Type |

 | String |

 Z unit (Optional) | Specifies the linear unit that will be used for vertical z-values.
 It is defined by a vertical coordinate system if it exists.
-If a vertical coordinate system does not exist, define the z-unit using the unit list to ensure correct geodesic computation.
+If no vertical coordinate system exists, define the z-unit using the unit list to ensure correct geodesic computation.
 The default is meter.

 | String |